-The prices below reflect the sizes and facilities of the cabins on each boat; please make your selection on the Booking Form.
+The prices below reflect the sizes of the cabins on the boat; please make your selection when Booking.

 Expenses & CURRENCY

-The currency in Italy is the Euro.
-Make sure you do have a supply of Euros; the ATM’s are not as frequent as you might think!
+The currency in Antigua is officially Eastern Caribbean dollars – there are approximately 2 to the US dollar; however US dollars are accepted everywhere.
+Currency in Guadeloupe, St Barth’s and St Martin is the Euro, although USD are often accepted too.
+Make sure you do have a small supply of cash; the ATM’s are not frequent at all!
 Credit cards are accepted in most bars and restaurants but not all.

-We provide bottled drinking water on board and we carry fruit juices for breakfast time.
-You will need to provision with any soft drinks, alcohol and mixers you need when you arrive and there are supermarkets in Pozzuoli where you can do this.
+We provide filtered drinking water on board and we carry fruit juices for breakfast time.
+You will need to provision with any soft drinks, alcohol and mixers you need when you arrive and there are small supermarkets in Marigot where you can do this.
 Guests often club together and have a kitty for these costs, but you may prefer to buy your own.